What You Need to Know About Refrigerant Leaks

-If you’re experiencing this issue for the first time and your system is in fact low on refrigerant, we will conduct a thorough leak search and recommend a system recharge.
+If you’re experiencing this issue for the first time and your system is in fact low on refrigerant, we will conduct a thorough leak search and recommend a system recharge, providing you a cost up-front based on our StraightForward Pricing Guide.
 If it is evident that a major leak is present, simply recharging the system will not fix the issue, as it will continue to occur until we fix the leak or replace the system.

 Unfortunately, it is impossible to guarantee that additional leaks will not develop.